 When it comes to controlling their diabetes in order to attain a healthy pregnancy, most doctors urge women to plan ahead for a pregnancy by doing the following:

-- Get their weight to a normal level (the more obese you are, the harder it will be to control your glucose levels)
+- Get their weight to a normal level (the more obese you are, the harder it will be to control your glucose levels and your estrogen levels will be high that can impact fertility).
+This is because fat has an enzyme that converts an androgen to an estrogen.

 - Get your A1C levels below 6.5 before attempting to get pregnant